freeeve/Clojurithms/README.md

 # Clojurithms

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library containing the algorithms from the Java textbook Algorithms by Robert Sedgewick and Kevin Wayne.

+At least, that is the plan.

 ## Usage

-FIXME
+Not quite ready for use yet.

 ## License

-Copyright © 2012 FIXME
+Copyright © 2012 Wes Freeman

 Distributed under the Eclipse Public License, the same as Clojure.